Odyssey Jones

 Omari Jahi Palmer (born May 17, 1994) is an American professional wrestler.
-He is primarily performing for All Japan Pro Wrestling under ring name Oddyssey, where he is one-half of the World Tag Team Champions alongside Xyon as part of the HAVOC stable.
-He is best known for his time in WWE, where he performed under the ring name Odyssey Jones.
+He is primarily performing for All Japan Pro Wrestling under the ring name Oddyssey, where he is a former World Tag Team Champion, and is a member of the HAVOC stable alongside Shotaro Ashino and Xyon.
+He is also known for his time in WWE, where he performed under the ring name Odyssey Jones.

 Early life

 Palmer was born in Brooklyn, New York and grew up in Coram, New York.
 He attended Longwood High School, where he competed in football, basketball, lacrosse, and wrestling.
 In 2012, Palmer attended Syracuse University, majoring in sociology.
 He joined the roster of the Syracuse Orange football team, playing 36 games for the team as an offensive guard until suffering a lower leg injury during his senior year in 2016.